Changissnz/the_crumbs_economy_made_trenches__claude_generated/README.md

 New families were hard to start.
 Careers were difficult to enter.
 People who would ordinarily keep their opinions to themselves found it harder to do so.
 When that group loses its composure, something structural has shifted.

 The proposed solutions borrowed partly from Schinian practices — collectivist frameworks applied to a Western political tradition built on different foundations.
-The specifics of Schinian autocratic collectivism did not translate cleanly onto Western monarchism and statism.
-The result was policies that looked coherent on paper and produced confusion in practice.
+The incompatibilities ran deep.
+Ideologies such as feminism, populism, and work ethic between Western society and Schinia were not always comparable.
+One side had promoted kinds of slavery through capitalism, the other through socialism.
+One side valued its slaves more than its servants.
+One side viewed sexuality as slavery, the other as liberty.
+It was difficult to distinguish these nuances, since both the United States and Schinia were vast territories with enormous internal variance.
+So oftentimes, appearances were more than face value.
+Appearances dictated things.

 ---